cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 ## 2022-02-25

 - The `TextDecoder` class now supports the full range of text encodings defined by the WHATWG Encoding Standard.
-- Both global `fetch()` and durable object `fetch()` now throw a TypeError when they receive a WebSocket in response to a request without the “Upgrade: websocket” header.
+- Both global `fetch()` and durable object `fetch()` now throw a TypeError when they receive a WebSocket in response to a request without the "Upgrade: websocket" header.
 - Durable Objects users may now store up to 50 GB of data across the objects in their account by default.
 As before, if you need more storage than that you can contact us for an increase.

 ## 2022-02-18